 Harrisburg, Pennsylvania, U.S.

-Production was slated to begin in May of 1898 according to a blurb dated to March 29 of the same year in The Gazette, a York, PA newspaper.
+Keystone production was slated to begin in May of 1898 according to a blurb dated to March 29 of the same year in The Gazette, a York, PA newspaper.
 This was in line with the company's May 2, 1898 date of incorporation.
 By June of the following year, according to the Harrisburg Telegraph, "the company has been unable to fill the orders which are piling up at the works."
 The story also alluded that the problems may have been the result of inexperienced labor.
-Things were not off to a good start.
+Not off to a good start.

-It's unclear how long Quentell stayed with Keystone but by 1902 he was already involved with his next project, the Postal typewriter.
-And, in 1903, when the Elliott-Fisher Typewriter Company was incorporated, at which point it absorbed the Keystone company, Quentell's name was no longer associated.
+It's unclear how long Quentell stayed with Keystone but by 1902 he was already working on his next project, the Postal typewriter.
+And, in 1903, when the Elliott-Fisher Typewriter Company was incorporated and at which point it absorbed the Keystone company, Quentell's name was no longer associated.

-The Achilles Heal of all the early Keystone examples is its carriage rails made of pig iron.
-Pig iron is very brittle and it gets even more brittle with age.
-It also has a tendency to warp which would render any carriage useless.
+The Achilles Heal of all the early Keystone examples was its carriage rails which were made of pig iron, a very brittle material that gets even more brittle with age.
+It also had a tendency to warp which would render any carriage useless.
 The reasons for its use on the Keystone was simply because of lateral integration.
-The factory that was retrofitted to produce the Keystone was previously the Lochiel iron mill, a producer of pig iron, owned by the Cameron family.
+The factory that was retrofitted to produce the Keystone was previously the Lochiel iron mill, a pig iron producer, owned by the Cameron family.
 The Camerons were simply integrating their various ventures by utilizing pig iron.
 By the way, the Cameron family was so integral to Harrisburg that even the street that the factory was on was named after them.
-After Elliott-Fisher was incorporated in 1903, the Keystone factory bore the Elliott-Fisher name.
-Bennetts, Elliott-Fisher bookwriters and maybe a few other brands were all produced there.
+After the 1903 incorporation of Elliott-Fisher, the Keystone factory bore the Elliott-Fisher name.
+Bennetts, Elliott-Fisher bookwriters and maybe more were produced there.

-Competitively priced, the original price for a Keystone typewriter, according to an early trade catalog, was $40.
-Shortly thereafter the price was lowered even further to just $35.
-The Keystone was also sold abroad though, for the German markets, it may have been rebranded as the Grundstein.
+With an initial price of just $40 according to an early trade catalog, Keystone typewriters were competitively priced.
+Thereafter the price was lowered even further to $35.
+The Keystone was rebranded for German markets as the Schreibmaschine Grundstein.